 A wonderful example of this is demonstrated by a story from the construction period.
 All suitably clean existing blanket insulation was slated for reuse as thermal insulation or sound blanketing throughout the remodel.
 Having used all that was called for in the drawings but still have a surplus, the Site Superintendent called the Owner for direction; he was interested in “storing” the excess material in stud cavities that did not originally call for insulation rather than sending it to landfill.
 In his words, he hoped that a future constructor would discover and have a use for it.
 This kind of thinking led to the outstanding diversion rates we experienced on the project.

-Arch|Nexus SAC, an 8,252 SF adaptive reuse project, features 15 salvaged materials, or one for every 550 SF of space (far below the imperative requirement of 500 SM or 5,382 SF).
+Arch | Nexus SAC, an 8,252 SF adaptive reuse project, features 15 salvaged materials, or one for every 550 SF of space (far below the imperative requirement of 500 SM or 5,382 SF).

 Six materials were salvaged from onsite and reused or repurposed in new locations.
 1. Wall sheathing from the disassembled existing mansard was reused as exterior wall sheathing.
 2. Lava rock mulch was saved and reused in a new planter.
 3. Removed studs were reused as interior wall framing, or laminated into locker room benches by the casework fabricator.
 4. The exterior steel roof ladder was altered to serve as an interior roof access ladder.
 5. Existing batt insulation was removed, protected, and installed in parapet walls outside of the building envelope for reuse in a later iteration in the building’s lifespan.
 6. Electrical conduit was used for a fixed shading device in the form of a pipe screen at the rear entry, and for irrigation pipe sleeving under concrete slab-on-grade.

-These places of bench, shade, protection, bike rack, and entry, along with the urban agriculture that surrounds them, are for the entire community to enjoy and use at any time, and to our satisfaction, they get used in this manner regularly.
+Places of bench, shade, protection, bike rack, and entry, along with the urban agriculture that surrounds them, are for the entire community to enjoy and use at any time, and to our satisfaction, they get used in this manner regularly.
 Even more, the building and the site have fed persons experiencing homelessness who found their way to our door.
 We treasure a note left by one particular gentleman in this regard.

 The design solutions that ensure this type of environment in accordance with the LBC Human Scale and Humane Places imperative include the following: